Devin O’Loughlin: The Power of Language

 We sat down with Devin at her office to discuss the art of writing for business, the course project that launched her career, and how she tells the story of an agency that tells stories for its clients.

-What brought you to Communications Practice?
+What brought you to Strategic Communication?

 The program took my interest in writing and adapted it to the marketing, communications, advertising, and PR world.
 It gave [my existing writing skills] a bit more legs.